 Jan Barry

 As a war veteran, writing poetry and doing nature photography and artwork on outdoors scenes help me focus on what I enjoy about life.
-Another creative outlet has been teaching communications courses at various colleges, including my alma mater Ramapo College, Rutgers University New York University, St. Thomas Aquinas College and Bergen Community College.
+I am now retired from another creative outlet: teaching communications courses at various colleges, including my alma mater Ramapo College, Rutgers University, New York University, St. Thomas Aquinas College and Bergen Community College.

 I began writing short sketches and sketching military scenes on scrapes of paper as a soldier in Vietnam.
 Posted to the US Military Academy after a tour in Southeast Asia, I resigned from West Point to become a writer.
 That move grew into a career as a journalist, with way stops as a protester with Vietnam Veterans Against the War.
 I also took up writing and publishing poetry, helping create small press operations to publish Winning Hearts & Minds: War Poems by Vietnam Veterans (1972); Demilitarized Zones: Veterans After Vietnam (a 1976 collection of art and poetry); and Peace Is Our Profession, a 1981 collection of art and writings by veterans and civilians.